SanFlash/TesterTool/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Optional authentication and local fallback

-This project supports Supabase Auth (recommended for production).
-If you set `SUPABASE_URL` and `SUPABASE_KEY` in your environment (or `.env`), the app will use Supabase for signup/login/password resets.

-If you do not provide Supabase credentials, the app will automatically use a local SQLite fallback for authentication (development only).
-The local DB file is created at `data/auth.db`.
-The fallback supports signup, login, forgot-password (a development reset link is shown), and password reset via a token.

-Important: The local fallback is intended for convenience and testing only.
-Use Supabase (or another managed auth provider) for production deployments.
+Developer - Satyendra Kumar Namdeo